somanath039/machineLearningProject/README.md

 Repo Created while Learning machine Learning

-All the dataset used in the file are moved to the dataset folder
+[NOTE : All the dataset used in the file are moved to the dataset folder]